mattearly/dmpower/README.md

 ### 2. Support

-- In the improvements and continuation of this project, I'll strive to keep the logic as sound as possible and the program useful.
+- For improvements and continuation of this project.
+I'll strive to keep the logic as sound as possible and the program useful.
 - [![donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PX2EZKRVB4TTC)

 ---